First released by Juice Newton (MEX #3 1977 |US #86 1978).

 Also recorded by Nikki Wills (1981).

 From the wiki: “[Jeff] Fortgang wrote many songs during his three years in the music business after graduating Yale in 1971, but sold only this one.
 He went on to get a PhD in Clinical Psychology, and still works in the mental health field in the Boston area.
-The major hit by Rod Stewart, in 1984, arrived after Fortgang was already well into his psychology career.
+By the time ‘Some Guys Have All the Luck’ became a major hit (by Rod Stewart) in 1984, Fortgang had long before abandoned his dreams being a popular songwriter and was already well into a career as a psychologist.

 Written and first recorded by Tom Waits (1985).